7 Essential Tips For Maintaining the Bilge Pump on Your Boat

 1. Test the Pump Often

 The last thing you want to do is get out on the water only to discover that your bilge pump isn’t working.
-Every time you take your boat out, take the time to check the pump and make sure it’s working.
+Every time you take your boat out, check the pump to ensure it works.

 You can do this both on and off the water.
 If the bilge is dry, pour a few gallons inside and run the pump.